Dahlgren/node-playwithsix/README.md

 ## Command Line

+For simplicity install it globally with

+> npm install -g playwithsix

 Commands are executed with current working directory as folder

 ### Dependencies for mod

-`playwithsix dependencies mod1 mod2 mod3...`
+> playwithsix dependencies *mod1 mod2 mod3...*

 Show dependencies for one or more mods

 ### Download mod

-`playwithsix install mod1 mod2 mod3...`
+> playwithsix install *mod1 mod2 mod3...*

 Install one or more mods